Best Hip Mobility Exercises

-A Great Mobility Drill Prior to Your Big Lifts
+A Great Mobility Drill Before Your Big Lifts

-Here is a fantastic joint mobility exercise that you can perform when you’re in the gym as part of your warm up prior to performing deadlifts and squats.
+Here is a fantastic joint mobility exercise that you can perform when you’re in the gym as part of your warm-up before performing deadlifts and squats.
 Doing so will allow you to perform the exercises more efficiently and to lift more weight.

 Resistance Band Hip Mobility

-Resistance bands are a great aid to hip mobility.
+Resistance bands are a great way to increase hip flexibility.
 They allow you to add graduated resistance through every plane and range of motion.
-Here are a handful of resistance moves that you can do to improve your hip mobility and flexibility.
+Here are a handful of hip mobility exercises that you can do to improve your hip mobility and flexibility.

 Anchor a resistance band against an upright at a low level.
 Stand with your feet hip distance apart.
 Secure the other end of the band around the ankle of your inside leg.
 Keeping your hips squared and draw your leg towards the midline of your body.
 Be sure to keep constant tension on the band to make this exercise more effective.

-For this exercise you will need a mini resistance band.
+For this hip mobility exercise, you will need a mini resistance band.
 Slip the band over your legs and position it just above the knees.
-Position your feet slightly wider than shoulder width apart and angles your feet slightly outwards.
-Now, keeping your torso upright, your spine neutral and your core tight, go down into a three quarter squat position.
+Position your feet slightly wider than shoulder-width apart and angles your feet slightly outwards.
+Now, keeping your torso upright, your spine neutral and your core tight, go down into a three-quarter squat position.
 Place your arms out directly in front of you.

 Anchor a resistance band against an upright at a low level.
 Secure the other end of the band around the ankle of your inside leg.
 Sit on the floor with the banded leg outstretched and the other knee bent.
 Rest your hands behind you.
 Now draw the leg with the band to the midline of your body.
 Be sure to engage your abs to avoid stressing your lower back.